marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/publish/publish.md

-# Publish an Oracle Visual Builder Mobile Application
+# Publish Your Mobile Application

 ## Introduction